 Marketing alerts and emails

 We may communicate with you by email to tell you about our products and services, for example, via an email alert or newsletter.
-If you wish to opt-out of receiving marketing communications, please use the 'unsubscribe' link provided in our emails, or contact us directly and we will stop sending you them.
+If you wish to opt-out of receiving marketing communications, please use the ‘unsubscribe’ link provided in our emails and unsubscribe from each marketing material you would like to opt-out of separately, or contact us directly and we will stop sending you them.

 We take the security of the information we collect seriously.
 We use data storage and security techniques to protect your personal information from unauthorised access, improper use or disclosure, unauthorised modification or unlawful destruction or accidental loss.
 Keller colleagues and contractors are subject to strict confidentiality obligations.

-However, in relation to our websites, it is important to remember that no website can be 100% secure and we cannot be held responsible for unauthorised or unintended access that is beyond our control.
+However, in relation to our websites, it is important to remember that by accessing and using our website, you acknowledge the risk that no website can be 100% secure and that we cannot be held responsible for unauthorised or unintended access that is beyond our control.

 Retention of your information